 With humble beginnings that began in a college dorm basement, Hungry Harvest, thanks in part to their appearance on Shark Tank, has now proudly reduced over 27 million pounds of food from going to the landfill.
 And they have no plans of stopping anytime soon.

-Hungry Harvest rescues produce at three different points in the supply chain: the farm, packing house, and the wholesaler.
+Hungry Harvest rescues produce at three different points in the supply chain: the farm, the packing house, and the wholesaler.
 Whether the produce is too big or too small, too ugly, or grown in a surplus, Hungry Harvest swoops in and saves them, helping to eliminate food waste and save you money.
 It’s a win-win!

 What’s Inside a Harvest?

-Hungry Harvest refers to their boxes as Harvests, and each one is carefully curated to fit your needs.
+Hungry Harvest refers to its boxes as Harvests, and each one is carefully curated to fit your needs.
 With customizable boxes that come in a variety of sizes, you can find the right Harvest that fits your needs.

 Each Harvest will have a certain amount of greens, veggies, and fruits, depending on the size of the box you choose.
 You also have the option to choose an organic Harvest if that’s right for you!